All Thayer News

 Sep 09, 2021 | by Julie Bonette

-A new $3 million, five-year grant from the National Science Foundation (NSF) will allow Dartmouth to expand its PhD Innovation Programs at both Thayer School of Engineering and Guarini School of Graduate and Advanced Studies by approximately 50 percent.
+A new $3 million, five-year grant from the National Science Foundation (NSF) will allow Dartmouth to expand its PhD Innovation Program at both Thayer School of Engineering and Guarini School of Graduate and Advanced Studies by approximately 50 percent.
 The award is one of 23 recently distributed via NSF's National Research Traineeship (NRT) program.